pmbot-io/pmbot-docs/src/data/docs/30-plugins/10-custom-plugin.md

 This is a **synchronous** function that we call with the configuration loaded as a plain Javascript object from the [`.pmbot.yml`](/pmbot-yml/pmbot-yml).

 You are free to do whatever you like in this function.
-We generally use it to convert plain objects into classes that we can later validate using `class-validator`.
+We generally use it to convert plain objects into classes that we can later validate using [`class-validator`](https://www.npmjs.com/package/class-validator).

-The minimum code required is the identify function:
+The minimum code required is the identity function:

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>